Mancow Muller: Personal life

 Muller married Sandy Ferrando, a former publicist, on February 14, 2003.
 He has twin daughters named Ava Grace and Isabella Sofia.
-His father, a former traveling salesman, died of cancer at the age of sixty-two.
+His father, a former traveling salesman, died of cancer at the age of 62.
 The event deeply affected Muller and in part prompted him to write his first book, Dad, Dames, Demons and a Dwarf.

 Mancow Muller attended Harvest Bible Chapel from 2014 to 2019 and was a personal friend of pastor James MacDonald since 2016.

-In November 2018 Muller travelled to Israel with MacDonald where he baptized him in the Jordan River.
+In November 2018 Muller travelled to Israel with MacDonald where the pastor baptized him in the Jordan River.
 Less than two months later in January 2019 and less than three weeks after starting his new radio show on WLS-Chicago, Mancow began calling MacDonald a con artist on his show and on social media sites, and asking him to resign or be removed as pastor.

-Mancow has consistently criticized and accused MacDonald of crimes since January 2019, including murder-for-hire in May, 2019.
+Mancow has consistently criticized and accused MacDonald of crimes since January 2019, including murder-for-hire in May 2019.